Dogecoin is crashing while Elon Musk is on Saturday Night Live

 While Elon Musk hosted Saturday Night Live, Dogecoin investors sold.
 When SNL first went live, the cryptocurrency hovered around 69 cents (nice).
 But as the show wore on, the price dropped.
-As of this writing, it is worth 56 cents, a 12 percent plunge.
+As of this writing, it is worth 56 cents, an 18 percent plunge.

 Me watching SNL crack cringe jokes while my portfolio plummets #DogeSNL pic.twitter.com/OBiA1d3Pe1— (@N3KO1030) May 9, 2021

-Note: Correction: This article initially flubbed the percentage change math — saying what was really was an 18 percent dive was just a 12 percent drop.
-We apologize for the late-night math error.